 The goal of this Ph.D. research project is to define the historical context in which the Lienzo Seler II was produced through the latest works on the Coixtlahuaca group of documents while considering the ethno-historical, geographical and archaeological data for its interpretation.

-This research project is a follow-up project of the dissertation (A-4-3-1) Mid-Holocene landscape development in the Carpathian region .
-The project is intended to develop a synthesis of the environmental conditions in the regions of early wool economies.
-The results acquired so far within the Topoi research group (A-4-) The Textile Revolution will be integrated and evaluated from a geoscientific perspective.
+This research project was a follow-up project of the dissertation (A-4-3-1) Mid-Holocene landscape development in the Carpathian region.
+The project was intended to develop a synthesis of the environmental conditions in the regions of early wool economies.
+The results acquired so far within the Topoi research group (A-4-) The Textile Revolution were integrated and evaluated from a geoscientific perspective.

 Within the scope of this project, two dissertations investigated indirect archaeological evidence of textile production in two separate study areas: the Near East and the South East and Central Europe.